code-dot-org/code-dot-org/TESTING.md

   * Ruby tests - All of the server side business logic testing is through here.
   * UI tests - Used to test overall functionality.
 Intended to run across browsers.
 Runs either on Saucelabs or with a local Chromedriver
     * Eyes tests - Subset of UI tests intended to test the precise layout of controls on certain UI pages.
 Eyes tests are run through Applitools and work by comparing an expected screenshot to an actual screenshot of a certain page.
 Eyes tests only run on Chrome for now.
 If you make a change that affects layout, you will likely break eyes tests.
 Work with whoever is reviewing your PR to figure out if the layout change should be accepted, and the baseline will be adjusted.
- * Shared directory
+ * Shared and Lib directory
-   * Ruby tests - Unit tests over Ruby code in the shared directory.
+   * Ruby tests - Unit tests over Ruby code in the shared and lib directory.
 * Pegasus directory
   * Ruby tests - Test server side logic, caching, graphics, etc.